fbpx

 Biomechanical Assessment

 Biomechanical assessments are a standard part of every appointment for patients experiencing any musculoskeletal pains or injuries in their feet and legs here at Masterton Foot Clinic.
-It is a very comprehensive assessment and is integral in both diagnosing your problem and identifying all the contributing factors that have led to its development – and your ongoing discomfort.
+It is a very comprehensive assessment that is key in both diagnosing your problem and identifying all the contributing factors that have led to its development – and your ongoing discomfort.
+This enables our podiatrists to create the best, evidence-based treatment plan to get you the best outcomes for the long-term.

-It allows us to identify what we need to address to not just treat your problem now, but help to prevent it from returning in the future.
-It’ll be part of your assessment if you’ve come to see us for:
+A biomechanical assessment allows us to identify what we need to do to both treat your current symptoms, and to help prevent the issue from returning in the future.
+We perform this assessment if you’ve come to see us for:

 • Knee pain